Governors: a vital role as critical friend & supporter

 Martin says, “If you are someone with time and you have skills you want to lend, even if that is giving moral support and being an excellent listener and asking pertinent questions, then this can be a really rewarding thing to get involved in and it is essential.
 Governors play a vital role acting as the critical friend and providing much needed support, and that has never been more true than it is today, during these incredibly challenging times.”

-If you are interested in becoming a school governor or trustee, you can find out more by contacting Clare Kendle, Education Governance Lead.
+If you are interested in becoming a school governor or trustee, you can find out more by emailing Clare Kendle, Education Governance Lead, or calling her on 01872 309261 or 07711948127.